When you join OncoSHARE, you become a member of an active network gathering together more than 13,000 patients and oncologists.

-Once we receive your order, we will send you a DHL shipment kit with a prefilled and prepaid waybill.
-Within a few days, we will get the tumour or blood sample back and start the analysis.
+Once we receive your order, we will send you a DHL shipment kit with a prepaid return air waybill and all the necessary material and documents for the shipping back to OncoDNA.
+Within a few days, we will get the tumour or blood sample and start the analysis.

-A comprehensive and integrated Report: After 7 to 10 days, depending on the test you purchased, the analysis report will be available.
-In a simple and interactive manner, it will guide you in selecting the most appropriate treatment based on the unique signature of the tumor.
+A comprehensive and integrated report will be available after 7 to 10 days (depending on the test ordered).
+In a simple and interactive manner, it will guide you in selecting the most appropriate treatments based on the unique signature of the tumour.

-List of all clinical trials associated with certain features of the molecular profile of the patient.
+List of the clinical trials associated with certain molecular features of the patient's tumour.

-List of all publications and links related to the patient’s molecular profile used in the report.
+List of all references used in the report and related to the patient’s molecular profile.

-• High definition image of the tumor sample
+• High definition image of the tumour sample

 • Clinical form with patient clinical data